ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 1. add the Redis container,
 1. set up Redis as the cache pool,
 1. set up Redis as the session handler,
+1. change `maxmemory-policy` from default `allkeys-lfu` to a [value accepted by the `RedisTagAwareAdapter`](https://github.com/symfony/cache/blob/5.4/Adapter/RedisTagAwareAdapter.php#L95),
 1. restart the DDEV cluster and clear application cache.

 ```bash